build-on-aws/content/tutorials/deploy-webapp-eb-cdk/index.md

 ## Build a Web Application

-We will create a non-containerized application that we will deploy to the cloud.
+The first thing we need to do is create a non-containerized application that we will deploy to the cloud.
 For this example, we are going to use Node.js to build a web application.

 The web application will be a simple web app server that will serve static HTML files and also have a REST API endpoint.
-The focus of this tutorial is not to teach you how to build web applications, so feel free to use the example application, or build your own one.
+The focus of this tutorial is not to teach you how to build web applications, so feel free to use the example application or build your own one.
 While this tutorial focuses on using Node.js, you can also build a similar web app with other Elastic Beanstalk supported programming languages (Go, Java, Node.js, PHP, Python, Ruby), application servers (Tomcat, Passenger, Puma), and Docker containers.

 You can implement this in your local computer or in an [AWS Cloud9 environment](https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq).